compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* Star Wars: Shadow of the Sith :heavy_minus_sign: Adam Christopher
+* The Rebel and the Kingdom :heavy_minus_sign: Bradley Hope

 # Table of Contents